certeu/droid-docs/docs/platforms/microsoft_xdr.md

 ### Sigma Custom Fields

-The Custom Fields available with the Elastic Integration are:

 | Custom Field   | Values     | Description                                                                                   |
 | -------------- | ---------- | --------------------------------------------------------------------------------------------- |
 | disabled       | true/false | Set to true if you want to disable the rule                                                   |